Social Network Contribution Ratio 90:9:1

 On any given user-participation site, you almost always hear from the same 1% of users, who almost certainly differ from the 90% you never hear from.
 In other words 90% of the contributions to a site or community/ forum are from 1% of the population – no matter what you do 90% just wont engage.

-We expect participation to be fair and equal – but it is not.
+We expect participation to be fair and equal – but it is not, nor in reality will it ever be.

 Only a tiny percentage of letter writers to the editors of our national newspapers get published.
 1000s of disappointed “want to be” authors never get their manuscripts published.

 Much of the “research” around the 90-9-1 rule has been in the arena of B2B – where a community is passionate about a concept, belief, product or service.
-Indeed some community providers quote interaction rations nearer to 70-25-5 and in one instance 60-30-10 .
-In the B2c market some say that the actual ratio of participation is nearer to 99-0.9-0.1 (see Impact Interactions).
+Indeed some community providers quote interaction rations nearer to 70-20-10 and in one instance 60-30-10 .
+In the B2C market some say that the actual ratio of participation is nearer to 99-0.9-0.1 (see Impact Interactions).

 For my own blog I am certainly a long way from 90-9-1… nearer 99.99-.01